pebble-dev/RebbleOS/README.md

 If you wish to build firmware to run on your device, you may also wish to consider a script like `buildfw.sh`.
 Running RebbleOS on hardware is currently out of scope for this document.

+### Code structure

+_(This section is, admittedly, somewhat aspirational.
+Do not be surprised if code within RebbleOS does not necessarily conform to this structure yet!)_

+RebbleOS is composed of four major components: the hardware abstraction layer, the core operating system, the PebbleOS compatibility layer, and system applications.
+We break down these components as follows:

+* **Hardware abstraction layer.**  This subsystem provides a unified interface for the rest of the system, and abstracts away platform-specific elements.
+The HAL lives in the directory `hw/`; symbols that the HAL exports to the rest of the system are prefixed with `hw_`.
+The main entity that the HAL works on is a _"platform"_; for an example, take a look at `hw/platform/snowy/config.mk`.
+A platform depends on various chip components, and potentially other driver components; it exports a `platform.h` that includes all defines that the rest of the system may need.
+The HAL is, in theory, independent of the rest of the OS; it does not call into the rest of the system other than through debugging mechanisms and through callbacks that it is provided.

+* **Core OS.** This subsystem provides basic services that any smartwatch OS, even if not implementing a Pebble-like API, might need.
+HAL accesses are marshalled through concurrency protection; higher-level power management takes place; and, flash wear leveling and filesystem management happens in the core OS.
+The core OS lives in `RebbleOS/`, and symbols exported from the core OS are prefixed with `rblcore_`.
+It calls on FreeRTOS, which lives in `FreeRTOS/`.

+* **Pebble compatibility layer.**  The core OS provides basic isolation between threads and framebuffer management primitives, but the Pebble compatibility layer provides higher level operations, like Pebble-style layers, input management and routing, and UI services.
+The Pebble compatibility layer lives in `libRebbleOS/`, and symbols exported from it are prefixed with `rblpbl_`.
+(Functions that are exactly analogous to Pebble APIs may be named with their exact name.)

+* **System applications.** We'll, uh, get there when we have some.
+Yeah.

 ## Reuse and contact